 Genetically modified foods, often called GM foods, are those foods that have been altered at the genetic level in order to produce a form that has some new function or trait that food producers find desirable.

-Two categories of genetically modified foods
+There are at least two categories of genetically modified foods.

 Not just Dolly the sheep